 Convention on Climate Change and the Paris Agreement - has to be addressed.
-It's an issue that's been assessed in various ways by the participants in the instant proceedings.13 and Professor Forteau will return to it.
+It's an issue that's been assessed in various ways by the participants in the instant proceedings. and Professor Forteau will return to it.

 For my part, I would just like to emphasize that the conclusion of the 1992 Framework Convention, like the Paris Agreement, is in line with the general principles set out in the Convention within the meaning of article 237(1), and that these conventions are also relevant for the purposes of interpreting the Convention on the Law of the Sea.
-14 This means that the provisions of these climate conventions may thus help to clarify and inform the content of the specific obligations of States Parties to the Convention, including by means of an evolutionary approach (having regard to the harmful effects that climate change can or is likely to cause).
+This means that the provisions of these climate conventions may thus help to clarify and inform the content of the specific obligations of States Parties to the Convention, including by means of an evolutionary approach (in relation to the deleterious effects that result or are likely to result from climate change).
 But they cannot however, impose on these States, under the Convention, treaty obligations to which they may not have consented.